 6. Conflicts among the statements must be considered and resolved in the context of the planning area and the needs of its citizens.

-7. The Department of Service Nova Scotia and Municipal Relations, with other Provincial departments, may prepare guidelines and other information to help municipalities in implementing the statements.
+7. The Department of Housing and Municipal Affairs, with other Provincial departments, may prepare guidelines and other information to help municipalities in implementing the statements.
 Provincial staff are available for consultation on the reasonable application of the statements.

-[Note: the references to the Minister and Department of Housing and Municipal Affairs in items 1 and 7 have been updated in accordance with Order in Council 2000-485 under the Public Service Act, R.S.N.S.
+[Note: Effective April 1, 2014, the references in Items 1 and 7 to the Minister of Housing and Municipal Affairs and Department of Housing and Municipal Affairs should be read as references to the Minister of Municipal Relations and Department of Municipal Relations in accordance with O.I.C.
+2014-71 under the Public Service Act, R.S.N.S.
 1989, c.
-376, effective October 1, 2000.]
+376.]